Back

 • seizures (in people taking high doses of Amoxiclav or who have kidney problems)

-• meningitis (inflammation of the meninges)
+• meningitis (inflammation of the brain membranes)

 • appearance of stains on the teeth (in children), which are usually removed with a brush.